dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 * The scheduler support was specialized to work as well as possible on each distinct target
 * Each platform had a different UI framework (or frameworks) available, so Rx's UI framework integration was different for each target

 Some of the differences in the first category were implementation details behind an API common to all versions, but there were some public API differences too.
 (You can still see an echo of this in Rx 6.0.
-The `ThreadPoolScheduler` class is available on all platforms, but on UWP, which is effectively the successor to the old Windows 8 API, this class has two extra properties, `Priority` and `Options`, for controlling UWP-specific thread pool behaviour.)
+The `ThreadPoolScheduler` class is available on all platforms, but on UWP, which is effectively the successor to the old Windows 8 API, this class has two extra properties, `Priority` and `Options`, for controlling WinRT-specific thread pool behaviour.)
 The second category necessarily involves differences in the public API, although at this point in Rx's history, all of its UI-framework-specific code was in separate assemblies, so those differences were isolated.
 There was a common core to Rx's public API that was the same across all platforms.

 This meant that it would be possible, in principle, to write a library that depended on Rx, and which could be used on all the same platforms that Rx supported.
 However, it wasn't entirely straightforward to do this back in 2011.